visgl/deck.gl/docs/layers/heatmap-layer.md

 * Default: <img src="/website/src/static/images/colorbrewer_YlOrRd_6.png"/></a>

-Specified as an array of 6 colors [color1, color2, ... color6].
+Specified as an array of colors [color1, color2, ... color6].
 Each color is an array of 3 or 4 values [R, G, B] or [R, G, B, A], representing Red, Green, Blue and Alpha channels.
 Each channel is a value between 0 and 255.
-When Alpha not provided a value of 255 is used.
+When Alpha is not provided, a value of 255 is used.
 By default `colorRange` is set to
 [colorbrewer](http://colorbrewer2.org/#type=sequential&scheme=YlOrRd&n=6) `6-class YlOrRd`.

 ##### `intensity` (Number, optional)

 * Default: `1`

 Value that is multiplied with the total weight at a pixel to obtain the final weight.
+A value larger than `1` biases the output color towards the higher end of the spectrum, and a value less than `1` biases the output color towards the lower end of the spectrum.

-##### `softness` (Number, optional)
+##### `softMargin` (Number, optional)

-* Default: `10`
+* Default: `0.05`

-`softness` can be used to smoothen the boundaries of color blobs while keeping the hot spots unchanged.
-However, at the same time, pixels with low relative weight get harder to spot (due to low alpha value).
+The `HeatmapLayer` reduces the opacity of the pixels with relatively low weight to create a fading effect at the edge.
+A larger `softMargin` smoothens the boundaries of color blobs, while making pixels with low relative weight harder to spot (due to low alpha value).

+`softMargin` is defined as the ratio of the fading threshold to the max weight, between `0` and `1`.
+For example, `0.1` affects all pixels with weight under 10% of the max.

 ### Data Accessors